huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

-DNS privacy considerations are described in [@?RFC7626].  [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!I-D.ietf-dprive-dtls-and-tls-profiles] specifies Strict and Opportunistic profiles for DNS over TLS including how stub resolvers can authenticate recursive resolvers.
+DNS privacy considerations are described in [@?RFC7626].  [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!I-D.ietf-dprive-dtls-and-tls-profiles] specifies Strict and Opportunistic profiles for DNS/TLS including how stub resolvers can authenticate recursive resolvers.

 QUIC connection setup includes the negotiation of